ottipc/wikijs_pc_backup/projects/webcrawler.md

 ## Action Points

-* 1 - Identify the most promising crawler from above list [to do: Guy & Axel, < 28.5.2019]
+* 1 - Identify the most promising crawler from above list [to do: Lukas & Axel, < 28.5.2019]
 * 2 - Understand use of selected crawler and make a short test run using 20 known URLs [to do: Guy 28./29.5.2019]]
 * 3 - Review results and (a) change crawler or (b) hone crawler use or (c) go forward with same crawler [to do: Guy & Axel, < 30.5.2019]
 * 3 - Define a first campaign by target industry and geography, start time, pc resource and potential cost [Seb, Guy & Axel < 4.6.2019]